Sunbird-Ed/sunbird-perf-tests/README.md

   * Protocol - http / https
   * Port number
   * JMX file name you would like to run.
 Provide only file name.
 Check scenarios directory for file names.

+Below is an example on how to run this scenario from your **jmeter_installation_path/scripts** **./run_scenario.sh SoakTestRun 10 5 30 https 443 SoakTest.jmx**

+2. ChannelRead.jmx

+This scenario file contains the following API's which will be invoked as part of the run
+  * ChannelRead

+This scenario uses the following csv files.
+Ensure you have updated these csv files with contents and also copied on all the jmeter machines under **jmeter_installation_path/testdata**
+  * channels.csv

+For this scenario, we need to enter the IP or load balancer IP of the KnowledgePlatform **learning** machine in the urls.csv.
+Here we are directly hitting the learning machine / learning LB which is running on port 8080.
+The protocal is http here since we making an internal call.

+Below is an example on how to run this scenario from your **jmeter_installation_path/scripts** **./run_scenario.sh ChannelRead 10 5 30 http 8080 ChannelRead.jmx**

+3. ContentRead.jmx

+This scenario file contains the following API's which will be invoked as part of the run
+  * ContentRead

+This scenario uses the following csv files.
+Ensure you have updated these csv files with contents and also copied on all the jmeter machines under **jmeter_installation_path/testdata**
+  * content.csv

+For this scenario, we need to enter the IP or load balancer IP of the KnowledgePlatform **learning** machine in the urls.csv.
+Here we are directly hitting the learning machine / learning LB which is running on port 8080.
+The protocal is http here since we making an internal call.

+Below is an example on how to run this scenario from your **jmeter_installation_path/scripts** **./run_scenario.sh ContentRead 10 5 30 http 8080 ContentRead.jmx**

+4. ContentHierarchy.jmx

+This scenario file contains the following API's which will be invoked as part of the run
+  * ContentHierarchy

+This scenario uses the following csv files.
+Ensure you have updated these csv files with contents and also copied on all the jmeter machines under **jmeter_installation_path/testdata**
+  * collections.csv

+For this scenario, we need to enter the IP or load balancer IP of the KnowledgePlatform **learning** machine in the urls.csv.
+Here we are directly hitting the learning machine / learning LB which is running on port 8080.
+The protocal is http here since we making an internal call.

+Below is an example on how to run this scenario from your **jmeter_installation_path/scripts** **./run_scenario.sh ContentHierarchy 10 5 30 http 8080 ContentHierarchy.jmx**